sroychow/cmsdasindia/index.md

 Material for this topic is taken from a 5 part lecture and tutorial series held in February-March 2025 for India-CMS students.
 The slides and recording can be found [here](https://indico.cern.ch/event/1553817/#b-622182-cmssw-tutorial).
 You are encouraged to go through the lecture slides and recordings for the three lectures and Hands-on session 1 & 2.
 The detailed instructions for the tutorial can be found in this gitlab [link](https://gitlab.cern.ch/sroychow/cmssw-tutorial).

 After completing these lectures you shall be able to answer the Questions 8-10.

+## Topic 6: Python basics

+The [material](https://indico.cern.ch/event/1553817/#b-622684-introduction-to-pytho) of this topic is taken from a series of lectures given by Prof. Subir Sarkar in 2024.
+The material may be useful for any participants not familiar with Python programming.
+Python is widely used both in CMSSW and in standalone analysis frameworks, so it is advised that participants become familiar with it.

+## Topic 7: ROOT basics

+The [content](https://indico.cern.ch/event/1553817/#b-622688-introduction-to-root) of this section is taken from lectures given by Prof. Saranya Samik Ghosh  in 2023.
+These lectures introduces basics of ROOT, which you will certainly use on a daily basis during your work with HEP experiments.
+It is advised that the participants make themselves familiar with ROOT basics.